Stop YOUR emails from starting those company-wide Reply All email threads

-You know you’ve seen it before; somebody sends out a company-wide email (or email to a large diverse audience), and a couple people or small group of people start replying-all back to the email with info/jokes that is only relative to that small group of people, yet EVERYBODY on the original email list has to suffer their inbox filling up with what is essentially spam since it doesn’t pertain to them or is something they don’t care about.
+You know you’ve seen it before; somebody sends out a company-wide email (or email to a large audience), and a small group of people start Reply-All-ing back to the email with info or jokes that is only relative to that small group of people, yet EVERYBODY on the original email list has to suffer their inbox filling up with what is essentially spam since it doesn’t pertain to them.

-Obviously you might not want to use this ALL the time; there are some times when you want a group discussion to occur over email.
-But for those other times, such as when sending a NWR email about the car you are selling, asking everyone what a good local restaurant near by is, collecting personal info from people, or sharing a handy program or trick you learnt about (such as this one ;-) ), this trick can save everybody frustration and avoid wasting their time.
-Trust me, your coworkers will thank you; mine did :-)
+Obviously, you will not want to use this all the time; there are some times when you want a group discussion to occur over email.
+But for those other times you can use this trick, such as when sending a NWR (Non-Work Related) email about the car you are selling, asking everyone what a good local restaurant near by is, collecting personal info from people, or sharing a handy program or trick you learnt about (such as this one 😉).
+This trick can save everybody frustration and avoid wasting their time.
+Trust me, your coworkers will thank you; mine did 😊

 Leave a Comment